SolviraAdmin/Solvira-Core/README.md

 **IMPORTANT LEGAL NOTICE:**

 - ✅ **SOLVIRA is a utility token** for payment processing only
-- ❌ **NO backing**: SLV is not backed by silver, gold, or any physical asset
+- ❌ **NO backing**: SVRA is not backed by silver, gold, or any physical asset
 - ❌ **NO reserve**: There is no reserve pool of precious metals
-- ❌ **NO convertibility**: SLV cannot be redeemed or exchanged for physical silver
+- ❌ **NO convertibility**: SVRA cannot be redeemed or exchanged for physical silver
-- ❌ **NO ownership rights**: Holding SLV does not grant ownership of any tangible assets
+- ❌ **NO ownership rights**: Holding SVRA does not grant ownership of any tangible assets
-- ✅ **Payment middleware only**: SLV facilitates crypto-to-merchant payments for tangible purchases
+- ✅ **Payment middleware only**: SVRA facilitates crypto-to-merchant payments for tangible purchases

-**SLV tokens provide payment utility ONLY.
+**SVRA tokens provide payment utility ONLY.
 They represent no claim on physical assets.**

 ---